mainmatter/playbook/development-process/README.md

 ## Iterations

-Our process is based on _"iterations"_ in which a clearly defined set of tasks is being worked on and ideally completed during the iteration.
+Our development process is based on _"iterations"_ in which a clearly defined set of tasks is being worked on and ideally completed during the iteration.
 Iterations are similar to what's often referred to as sprint but we refrain from that terminology for its negative connotations - after all, the goal is not to rush work out but to build a project incrementally and iteratively.
 The concrete tasks for an iteration are identified, defined and prepared collaboratively with all project stakeholders before the iteration starts.
 We do not recommend maintaining a backlog with tasks for all of the work that needs to happen for a